 The sensed inductor current signal is also used for over current protection.
-Since the AOZ1056 employs peak current mode control, the COMP pin voltage is proportional to the peak inductor current.
+Since the AOZ1015 employs peak current mode control, the COMP pin voltage is proportional to the peak inductor current.
 The COMP pin voltage is limited to be between 0.4V and 2.5V internally.
 The peak inductor current is automatically limited cycle by cycle.

-The cycle-by-cycle current limit threshold is set between 2.5A and 3.6A.
-When the load current reaches the current limit threshold, the cycle-by-cycle current limit circuit turns off the high side switch immediately to terminate the current duty cycle.
+The cycle by cycle current limit threshold is set between 2.5A and 3.6A.
+When the load current reaches the current limit threshold, the cycle by cycle current limit circuit turns off the high side switch immediately to terminate the current duty cycle.
 The inductor current stop rising.
-The cycle-by-cycle current limit protection directly limits inductor peak current.
+The cycle by cycle current limit protection directly limits inductor peak current.
 The average inductor current is also limited due to the limitation on peak inductor current.
-When cycle-by-cycle current limit circuit is triggered, the output voltage drops as the duty cycle decreases.
+When cycle by cycle current limit circuit is triggered, the output voltage drops as the duty cycle decreases.

-The AOZ1056 has internal short circuit protection to protect itself from catastrophic failure under output short circuit conditions.
+The AOZ1015 has internal short circuit protection to protect itself from catastrophic failure under output short circuit conditions.
 The FB pin voltage is proportional to the output voltage.
 Whenever FB pin voltage is below 0.2V, the short circuit protection circuit is triggered.
-As a result, the converter is shut down and hiccups.
-The converter will start up via a soft start once the short circuit condition disappears.
-In short circuit protection mode, the inductor average current is greatly reduced.
+As a result, the converter is shut down and hiccups at a frequency equal to 1/8 of normal switching frequency.
+The converter will start up via a soft start once the short circuit condition is resolved.
+In short circuit protection mode, the inductor average current is greatly reduced because of the low hiccup frequency.